cap-js/docs/guides/databases.md

 Most queries to databases are constructed and executed from [generic event handlers of CRUD requests](providing-services#generic-providers), so quite frequently there's nothing to do.
-The folloing is for the remaining cases where you have to provide custom logic, and as part of it execute database queries.
+The following is for the remaining cases where you have to provide custom logic, and as part of it execute database queries.